playsign/PongThreeJS/README.md

 PongThreeJS is an online multiplayer pong game.
 This game is part of FI-WARE (http://www.fi-ware.eu/).
 It's designed to be used as a use case for fi-ware mifi platform dev.
 You can try the game here: https://dl.dropboxusercontent.com/u/60485425/Playsign/GitHub/PongThreeJS/Pong.html

+Live demo server for multi-user play is now tested on the fi-ware testbed: http://130.206.81.111/pong/Pong.html

 * **Features**
   - ThreeJS 3D javascript library http://threejs.org/
   - Ammo.js / Bullet physics (http://bulletphysics.org/ https://github.com/kripken/ammo.js/)